Music City Fun in the Sun

 Go wild at Nashville Zoo with this afternoon package designed to unleash the beast in every student.
 Explore Nashville’s number one family attraction and, after the Zoo closes, stay for a unique after-hours adventure.
 The Zoo staff can create an outing with everything from carousel rides, to field games, to a romp on their enormous Jungle Gym playground.
 Your group can even get up close and personal with some of the Zoo’s inhabitants.
 Afternoon Zoolite is the perfect way to end your fun-filled day in Music City!

-Begin your day at Adventureworks.
+Begin your day at Adventureworks (locations in both Kingston Springs, TN, located 25 minutes west of Nashville, and at Fontanel, located in Whites Creek, TN, just 15 minutes northwest of downtown Nashville).
 Zipping is a thrilling adventure with a bird’s eye view!
 Families, friends, and groups of all kinds love soaring through the trees in our 40-acre forest nestled in a scenic bend of the Harpeth River.
 Zippers sail through the air on steel cables, secured in a safety harness and attached to a zip pulley system.
 Guides point out native trees, plants, and wildlife.
 After Zipping, your group will continue the adventure with a challenging, team-building ropes course.
-Courses include the Low Course Challenge, High Course Challenge, The Great Rescue, and Climb Jump Swing
+Courses include the Low Course Challenge, High Course Challenge, The Great Rescue, and Climb Jump Swing.

 The Treetop Adventure Park is an aerial adventure course set in the beautiful woods of Nashville Shores Lakeside Resort featuring 100 exciting and challenging obstacles including suspended bridges, 10 zip lines, cargo nets, ladders, Tarzan jumps, and many other thrilling elements.
-Come on your own, bring a group or the whole family for a unique bonding experience, of have a party or event.
+Come on your own, bring a group, or the whole family for a unique bonding experience.
 Take a journey and explore the outdoors like never before.

 Enjoy a picnic lunch at Nashville Shores.